Step 5–Your new company's first year

 - You’ve built your website and now you want to know how it measures up?
 This free and easy website assessment tool will provide you with professional feedback on up to 5&pages of your website and provide you with a personalized PDF report instantly.

-- Discover how to grow you e-commerce sales with our free eBook Succeed with E-commerce.
-You can also watch our e-commerce webinar.
+- Discover how to grow you e-commerce sales with our free guide Succeed with E-commerce.

-- Learn more about using online marketing to propel your business forward with our free eBook Online Marketing.
-Also watch our webinar on leveraging the marketing power of the Internet.
+- Learn more about using online marketing to propel your business forward with our free guide Attracting and Selling Online.

 Networking is an essential part of success for entrepreneurs.
 Networking provides an excellent opportunity to get away from your daily routine, to meet other dynamic young professionals and even lay the groundwork for partnering on a future project.